microsoft/hlsl-specs/proposals/xxxx-wave-matrix.md

 ##### Stride

-When loading and storing from `groupshared` arrays, the stride is expressed in number of elements.
+When loading and storing from `groupshared` arrays, the stride is expressed in number of elements, and signifies the number of elements between the first element of each row for row major matrices or column for column major matrices.

 When loading and storing from `[RW]ByteAddressBuffer` types, the stride is expressed in bytes.
-The row stride must be a multiple of the size of the element, and greater than or equal to the size of the element multiplied by the number of elements per row.
+The row stride must be a multiple of the size of the element and greater than or equal to the size of the element multiplied by the number of elements per row.
 Any value below the minimum legal values are ignored.
 The behavior of row stride values that are not a multiple of element stride is undefined.

 #### WaveMatrix Left & Right

+The code below approximately declares the base interface that WaveMatrixLeft and WaveMatrixRight objects implement.

 ```c++
 template <typename ElTy, int NRows, int NCols>